yael-jacobs/yael-jacobs.github.io/_pages/about.md

 ---
 permalink: /
-excerpt: "Joshua "
+excerpt: "Joshua A. Jacobs is an Assistant Teaching Professor of Economics at the University of Washington"
-title: "Joshua A. Jacobs is an Assistant Teaching Professor of Economics at the University of Washington"
+title: "Joshua A. Jacobs"
 author_profile: true
 redirect_from:
   - /about/